 It is important that you follow your doctor’s instructions about how much to give.

 Dissolve the tablet(s) in a small glass of water or fruit juice (100 to 200 ml).
 Stir the liquid until the tablet(s) dissolve completely.
 The mixture will look cloudy.
 Your child should drink it all straight away.
 Then add some more water or juice to the glass, swirl it round and ask your child to drink it.
 This makes sure they get all the medicine.

 - Your child should not chew the tablets or swallow them whole.

 - Do not break or crush the tablets.

 - Do not dissolve the tablets(s) in fizzy drinks or milk.

 The medicine should start working straight away, although you will not see any difference in your child.

 - If your child is sick less than 30 minutes after having a dose of deferasirox, give them the same dose again.

-- If your child is sick more than 30 minutes after having a dose of deferasirox, you do not need to give them another dose.
+- If your child is sick more than 30 minutes after having a dose of deferasirox, do not give them another dose.
 Wait until the next normal dose.

 What if I forget to give it?